martasd/fin-analyzer/README.md

 I found that the biggest challenge was to figure out the user authentication for the GraphQL API.
 Authentication does come out of the box with Phoenix with `mix phx.gen.auth`.
-It took some time to figure out how to properly hook into it to fetch the current user for Abisnthe API calls.
+It took some time to figure out how to properly hook into it to fetch the current user for Absinthe API calls.